stackpress/lib/docs/Structures.md

 `true` if the value was deleted, `false` if the value didn't exist.

-#### Clearing All Data
+### 3.7.
+Clearing All Data

-The following example shows how to remove all values.
+The following example shows how to remove all values from the set.

 ```typescript
 mySet.clear();